freedomofpress/securedrop-workstation-docs/docs/journalist/sources.rst

 Communicating with sources
 ==========================

-SecureDrop Workstation lets journalists check SecureDrop, decrypt and securely view submissions, and reply to sources, all on the same computer.

-Once logged in, you will see a chat-like user interface:
+Once signed in to your  SecureDrop Inbox, you will see a chat-like user interface:

 - The action area of the left panel provides the ability to search submissions, highlight sources, select multiple sources, delete sources and conversations, toggle sort order, and filter the source list.